RhizomeDB/dbsp-notes/README.md

 ## 2.9.15 Plus Operator

-Adds all weights for matching keys in two ZSets.
+Adds all weights for matching keys in two $\Bbb{Z}$-Sets.
 Elements with combined weight equal to zero are discarded.

 For example: